VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 Multiple subscribers can handle a specific event.
 Aggregates publish events to an event bus; handlers register for specific types of event on the event bus and then deliver the events to the subscriber.
 In this bounded context, the only subscriber is a process manager.

+### Snapshots

+Snapshots are an optimization that you can apply to event sourcing: instead of replaying all of the persisted events associated with an aggregate when it is re-hydrated, you load a recent copy of the state of the aggregate and then replay only the events that were persisted after saving the snapshot.
+In this way you can reduce the amount of data that you must load from the event store.

 ## Architecture